Estimated reading time: 6 minutes

 Since she’s just started, Victoria is working three or four days a week, from four to eight hours a day, “depending on how many employees are coming in.”
 With all of these efforts, Victoria is helping make a difference in preventing the spread of the virus and keeping the rest of us safe in this time of need.

 What Victoria has to Say about InterCoast Colleges

 The atmosphere around InterCoast Colleges was one of the things Victoria says she enjoyed the most: “I liked the feel of it because it was small.
 It was a low setting.
 I was going to get the attention I needed.”
 With small class sizes you know you’re always going to get the time and guidance you need from your instructors.

 Victoria also says that everyone came out ahead in her experience with InterCoast Colleges: “Not only this, but the students that graduated were also as successful as we made.
-We call came out together successful.
+Our call came out together successfully.
 School, teachers, students, all in all together.”
 Our certification program is designed to give you and other students the skills and training you need to succeed as a medical assistant.

-The last thing that Victoria wanted to say to anyone thinking about a career as a medical assistant was, “anything is possible.
+Victoria wanted to say the last thing to anyone thinking about a career as a medical assistant was, “anything is possible.
 It doesn’t matter how old you are.
 Anything is possible.”
 Victoria is a grandmother who decided to attend InterCoast and has gone on to a successful career as a medical assistant.
 No matter what age you are or what time of life you’re in, InterCoast can help you succeed in a new career and help you find a brighter future.

 Getting Started with InterCoast Colleges

 The InterCoast Colleges medical assistant program is a 45-week, 900-hour course designed to help you learn how to serve both the administrative and clinical needs of patients in a medical office.